Student Handbook

 Bicycles

-Riding bicycles is not allowed inside the building.
-Bikes can be stored inside hall rooms or on bike racks located around campus but cannot be secured by college.
+Riding bicycles is not allowed inside college buildings.
+Bikes can be stored inside hall rooms or on bike racks located around campus, but cannot be secured by college.

 Internet

 All residence hall rooms have been pre-wired for high-speed internet.
-The charge has been incorporated into your room payment.
+The charge is incorporated into your room charges.

 Check-In/Check-Out Procedure

-All residents desiring to check-in, check-out or change rooms, must contact the Residence Hall Director before moving any items out of or into a room.
-Each resident will be assigned an approved room.
-Before moving into any room the resident will complete the check-in room inventory form to document any pre-existing damages in the room assigned.
-All conditions of the room that show wear or damage should be noted on the check-in form.
-Failure to complete this step will result in the resident assuming all pre-existing damages.
+All residents desiring to check-in, check-out, or change rooms must contact the Residence Life Office before moving any items out of or into a room.
+Before moving into any room the resident will complete the Room Condition Report to document any preexisting damages in the assigned room.
+All conditions of the room that show wear or damage should be noted on the Room Condition Report.
+Failure to complete this step will result in the resident assuming all preexisting damages.

 Co-Habitation